 Ariel Pakes has made important contributions to a number of literatures.
 His work on demand estimation (joint with Steven Berry and James Levinsohn) led to the well-known “BLP model” – a flexible approach for estimating demand in product differentiated markets that has been widely adopted by academics and practitioners alike.
 His work on production function estimation (joint with Steven Olley) led to a new approach for estimating productivity and spurred a huge follow-up literature.
 His work on dynamics has been foundational.

 Robert Porter has made several important theoretical and empirical contributions to the study of collusion, especially in the context of auctions.
 Like Bresnahan, he demonstrated how one can develop theoretically informed empirical models of an industry or auction in order to estimate the structural parameters of the model and detect collusion.
 His work in this area has established him as another of the founders of the new empirical industrial organization.

-Bresnahan, Pakes and Porter’s methods, the citation continues, “have had applications in other areas of economics, including macroeconomics, international trade and health and environmental economics, where credible estimation of demand, productivity and firm behavior is a prerequisite for evidence-based policies regarding antitrust, regulation, trade and other forms of market liberalizations.”
+Though the methods Bresnahan, Pakes and Porter introduced in the literature were initially developed with industrial organization in mind, they have had several applications in other areas of economics, including macroeconomics, international trade, health, and environmental, where credible estimation of demand, productivity and firm behavior is a prerequisite for evidence-based policies regarding anti-trust, regulation, trade and other forms of market liberalization.